debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ## Starting Speaker and Mic packets

 After starting the video, we also had trouble starting the microphone and speaker data.
-We knew what packets we had to send because they were the same 110 length IOCmdControl packets that we had to send to enable the video.
+We knew what packets we had to send because they were the same 110 length "Handle_IOCTRL_Cmd" packets that we had to send to enable the video.
 However when we sent them, they weren't enabling.
-After some trial and error, we figured out we had to send a few packets before and after.
-We didn't look too much further into why they had to be sent, but part of the reason was so sequence numbers lined up.
+Again after some trial and error of sending more packets, we figured out we had to send a few packets before AND after the IO_CTRL_Cmd packets this time.
+Once we did that the audio data started rolling in and we knew we could send microphone packets to it.

 Code where it branches to enable the audio